RisingStack/post-stripe/post.md

 }
 ```

-Lets create a coupon for testing purposes.
-This can be achieved at the dashboard also.
-Find it at the _Billing_ menu under the _Coupons_ tab.
-There are multiple types of coupons based on duration, keep in mind only _Once_ type can be used with orders, others can be attached for Stripe Customers.
-You can also specify a lot of paramters on creating a coupon, such as how many times a coupon can be used, is it an amount or a percentage off and when will the coupon expire.
-Now we only need a once duration coupon with some amount off on it.
+Let's create a coupon for testing purposes.
+This can be done on the dashboard as well.
+You can find it under the  _Billing_ menu on the _Coupons_ tab.
+There are multiple types of coupons based on their duration, but only couponse with the type _Once_ can be used for orders, others can be attached to Stripe Customers.
+You can also specify a lot of paramters you create a coupon, such as how many times it can be used, is it amount base or a percentage based and when will the coupon expire.
+Now we need a coupon that can only be used once and provides a reduction on the price by a ceratin percentage.

 ![DasboardCoupon](./images/dashboard_coupon.png)

-Everthing works fine, we can already create orders and pay them.
-Lets go on to webhooks.
+Great!
+Now we have our products, we can create orders and we can also ask Stripe to charge the customer's card for us.
+But we are still not ready to ship the products as we how no idea at the moment if the charge was successful.
+To get that information, we need to setup webhooks, so Stripe can let us know when the money is on its way.

 ![ShopOrders](./images/shop_orders.png)

 ## Webhooks

+As we discussed earlier, we are not assigning cards but Sources to Customers.
+The reason behind that is Stripe is capable of using [several payment methods](https://stripe.com/docs/sources), some of which may take days to be verified.
+So we need to setup an endpoint Stripe can call when an event — such as successful payment — has happened.
+Webhooks are also useful when an event is not initated by us, calling the API straightway, but comes straight from Stripe.
+Say you have a subscription service, and you don't want to charge the customer every month.
+Then you can setup a webhook and you will get notified when the recurring payment was successful or if it failed.

-Lets setup our first Stripe webhook, so when an order gets payed, the Stripe API will send our Express API an HTTP request with that order in it to process.
-For that we have to expose our local Express server for Stripe.
-You can use [Ngrok](https://ngrok.com/download) for that.
-Just download it and run with `./ngrok http 3001` command to get an ngrok url forwarding every request to our `localhost:3001`.
+In our case we only want to be notified when an order gets payed.
+When it happens, the Stripe can notify us by calling an endpoint on our API with an HTTP request sending the payment data in the request body.
+At the moment, we don't have a static IP, but we need a way to expose our local API to the public internet.
+We can use [Ngrok](https://ngrok.com/download) for that.
+Just download it and run with `./ngrok http 3001` command to get an ngrok url pointing to our `localhost:3001`.

-We can set up our webhook at the dashboard, select _Developers_ menu and _Webhooks_ page, click on _Add endpoint_, insert your ngrok url with a desired endpoint, let say we will create an endpoint called `/api/shop/order/process`, at the _Filter event_ select _Select types to send_ and search for _order.payment_succeeded_.
+We we also have to set up our webhook on the dashboard.
+Go to _Developers_ -> _Webhooks_, click on _Add endpoint_ and type in your ngrok url followed by the endpoint to be called eg. `http://92832de0.ngrok.io/api/shop/order/process`.
+Then under _Filter event_ select _Select types to send_ and search for _order.payment_succeeded_.

 ![DasboardWebhook](./images/dashboard_webhook.png)

-Webhooks going to send us the exact event which triggered the webhook, parsing this event into a JSON structure is possible with the `stripe.webhooks.constructEvent()` function, but only with a raw request body.
-We need to add those with the `bodyParser` package if the requested endpoint matches with our order processing one.
-Also this `constructEvent` will need a signature that can be taken from the request header, and a webhook secret, found at the dashboards webhooks list after the webhook was created.
+The data sent in the request body is encrypted and can only be decrepted using a signature sent in the header and the webhook secret that can be found on the webhooks dashboard.
+This also means we cannot simply use `bodyParser` to parse the body, so we need to add an exception to `bodyParser` so it will be bypassed when the url starts with `/api/shop/order/process`.
+We need to use the `stripe.webhooks.constructEvent()` function instead, provided by the Stripe SDK to decrypt the message for us.

 ```javascript
 // index.js